 - lack of heat, light, electricity or water, unless you are responsible for the utilities and the utilities were shut off because you didn't pay the bill;

 - lack of adequate sewage disposal; rodent infestation in two or more units;

 - lead paint hazards that the landlord has failed to reduce;

 - the existence of any structural defect that presents a serious threat to your physical safety;

 - the existence of any condition that presents a serious fire or health hazard.

-It is the public policy of the state that sanctions be imposed on landlords who permit dangerous conditions to exist in their leased property, and that an effective mechanism be established to prevent and repair these conditions.
+It is the public policy of the state that landlords who permit dangerous conditions to exist in their leased property be punished, and that an effective law be established to prevent and repair these conditions.

 This law applies to all residential dwelling units except farm tenancies.